synedra/runzoho-synedra/README.md

 # Zoho CRM Tasks Integration Guide

 This application uses Zoho CRM Tasks as the backend for a simplified todo list functionality, integrated through RunAlloy.
+You can find a more detailed description in this [blog post].

 ## Overview